 In this article, I will show you some symptoms that indicate your bearded dragon is dying, and what you can do about it.

-Symptom No. 1: There Are White or Gray Yellow Patches Near the Mouth
+1. White or Gray Yellow Patches Near the Mouth

 Known as infectious stomatitis, this is a condition affecting many reptiles, including bearded dragons.
 You will first notice a change in your pet’s behavior in that they become quite lethargic and avoid eating their food.